 “Just because people are highly engaged, doesn’t mean that they’re going to be subscribers.
 Because of that free factor that’s out there, the generosity of our free model, and the abundance of free content out there, just because people have a habit of reading the New York Times every day doesn’t mean they’re necessarily going to subscribe.” – Clay Fisher, SVP Consumer Marketing & Revenue at The New York Times

-The New York Times had already decreased their metered paywall from the original 20 articles 2011 to 10, and now readers can access just 5 articles a month before they hit a paywall.
+The New York Times had already decreased their metered paywall in 2011 from the original 20 articles to 10, and this was recently tightened, with readers being able to access just 5 articles a month before they hit a paywall.
 This decision was made after research showed that only 5% of the Times’ digital audience was hitting the paywall each month.

 In addition to tightening up the paywall, the team at The New York Times have added new friction into the process, such as blocking side ways to free access, such as social sharing.

 The term “engagement” is almost played out in the publishing world, but it’s too bad because reader engagement is a key metric to consider.
 For starters, that’s how The New York Times measures their success, with President Michael Golden stating that their aim is to push readers further down the engagement funnel, from “one and done” readers to engaged, subscribed readers.